ISSI-EMIC-Team-522-2021/ISSI_Workshop1/Schedule.md

 # Meeting Agenda

 ## Sunday:
-Ice Breaker/Dinner/Introductions for all at location (all other teams and ISSI Personal are welcome to attend)  This will be at a location TBD in town.
+~~Ice Breaker/Dinner/Introductions for all at location (all other teams and ISSI Personal are welcome to attend)  This will be at a location TBD in town. ~~

+Recover from Jet leg hopefully!

 ## Monday:
 8:00 – Breakfast